GaalexxC/nginxubuntu-php7/README.md

 7. Just follow the prompts

 8. Edit domain.vhost accordingly.
 The vhost is updated with the latest security features for SSL if using a cert you must uncomment and make sure paths are correct.
 The script sets up the standard path $HOME/$USER/ssl to cert/key/trusted_chain.pem but of course you must supply the files. root path/logs path/php-fpm unix socket and sessions paths are setup and work out of the box for you but can be edited for custom paths.

+9. Once completed:
+Local Server: Go to your sites web address (EX: http://loacalhost:8080 ) and start building immediately!
+Remote Server: if your DNS is setup then you can access your site immediately (EX: http://www.domain.com )

 ## License